swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 )
 ~~~

-Running `swift build` will instruct SwiftPM to install the new dependencies and then proceed to build the code.
+Running `swift build` will instruct SwiftPM to download the new dependencies and then proceed to build the code.

 Running this command also created a new file for us, `Package.resolved`.
 This file is a snapshot of the exact versions of the dependencies we are using locally.